-Of the current population of survivors, the greatest percent - nearly half - were born in countries of the former Soviet Union.
+Of the current population of survivors, the greatest percent - over half (52%) were born in countries of the former Soviet Union.
 This in large part reflects the fact that the proportion of survivors of camps and ghettos - most of whom were eligible for pensions - has been rapidly declining.
 A majority of survivors are receiving Hardship Supplemental payments.
-These survivors are predominantly from the former Soviet Union (FSU), many of whom fled or suffered deprivation of liberty, such as living under curfew or house arrest ("résidence forcée").
+These survivors are predominantly from the former Soviet Union (FSU), many of whom fled or suffered deprivation of liberty, such as living under curfew or house arrest (résidence forcée).